This crustless broccoli quiche is perfect for a quick meatless dinner or lunch. It's delicious, filling, low-carb, and gluten-free.

-I especially like this crustless broccoli quiche.
-It's perfect for weeknight dinners.
-It's one of my favorite options for meatless dinners, and it's also great as a filling lunch.
-The leftovers make an excellent breakfast!
+Crustless quiches (like this crustless quiche Lorraine) are low-carb and easy to make, and their leftovers are delicious.
+This crustless broccoli quiche is especially good.
+It's one of my favorite options for meatless weeknight dinners, and it's also great as a filling brunch or lunch.
+The bonus: The leftovers make the perfect breakfast, reheated or even cold.

 Ingredients

-The list of ingredients for making this quiche is short, and it's entirely possible that you have them on hand!
+The list of ingredients for making this quiche is short, and it's likely that you already have them on hand.
 The exact measurements are listed in the recipe card below.
 Here's an overview of the ingredients:

 - Broccoli: I often use frozen chopped broccoli for convenience.
 But as you can see in the photo above, fresh broccoli works just as well.